top of page

 Photo: BC Archives (D-06762)

 When electric company G. Hinton & Co. opened for business in 1897, British Columbia was still very much in the dark.
-Its owner, George C. Hinton, having already established himself as one of the best electrical contractors on the coast, quickly expanded beyond his first store on Government Street in Victoria and opened stores in Vancouver on the mainland and Prince Rupert on BC's northern coast.
+Its owner, George C. Hinton, having already established himself as one of the best electrical contractors on the coast, quickly expanded his business beyond his first store at 911 Government Street, opening stores in Vancouver on the mainland and eventually in Prince Rupert on British Columbia's northern coast.

 1901::The Hinton Electric Co.
 Advertisement

-Within two short years, the little electric company on Government Street had successfully illuminated and electrified offices, worksites and private residences throughout the rapidly growing province.
-Hinton had become a respected man in the industry and had changed how many businesses and households functioned with his gift of light and innovation.
+Within two years, the little electric company had successfully illuminated and electrified offices, worksites, and private residences throughout the rapidly growing province.
+Hinton had become a respected man in the industry and, with his gift of light and innovation, had changed how many businesses and households functioned.

 1905:: Hinton & Co Victoria Location at 911 Government Street